Skip to main content

 Over our 60-year history as a nonprofit, anti-poverty law firm, we have had the privilege to represent farmworkers in notable legal victories that have made work safer and fairer for all Californians.
 Our advocacy has and will continue to center community and human wellbeing.

-We remain committed to co-creating a just and equitable future where all people can thrive.
+Above all, we remain committed to co-creating a just and equitable future where all people can thrive.

 In solidarity,